gis-rpd/pipelines/README.md

 If this still fails, you need to troubleshoot by examining the log files.
 You can ask us for help (see below).

-### Can you write a pipeline for me?
+#### Can you write a pipeline for me?

 In theory yes.
 Please email us.
 A committee will decide on implementation priority.

+#### Can these pipelines be selected in / run from ELM?

+No and they never will be.
+We'll provide a separate webinterface for launching soon.
+For now you will have to use the commandline.

 ## Comments, Questions, Bug reports